James joined Chambers following the successful completion of his pupillage in April 2022.

 Regulatory

-In his own right, James has been instructed in multiple cases involving alleged breaches of inter alia food safety law and driving standards law, and he has been instructed as a case presenter for the Nursing and Midwifery Council.
+James has prosecuted on behalf of local authorities with regard to waste transit and fly-tipping offences.
+He has also acted for complaints in a noise nuisance case.
+Additionally, James has been instructed in multiple cases for prosecution and defence, involving alleged breaches of inter alia food safety law and driving standards law, houses of multiple occupancy and he has been instructed as a case presenter for the Nursing and Midwifery Council.

 Awards